lambdaacademy/2016.04_erlang_xmpp_ofc/README.md

     of_msg_lib:flow_add(?OF_VER, Matches, Instructions, FlowOpts).
 ```

 What is important here is that this `FlowMod` creates an entry that will match all the packets arriving at the `InPort` destined to the `DstMac` address (that we learnt from the `PacketIn` message).
 We also set timers this time so that the entry is deleted after some time (in the switch, but we also schedule removal of the MAC address -> Port Number mapping in the controller - see `learn_src_mac_to_port/3`).
-And the last important thing is that we set the priority to 100 which is higher that what we have in the initial `FlowMod`.
+And the last important thing is that we set the priority to 100 which is higher than what we have in the initial `FlowMod`.

 Finally, when you look back what is returned from the `handle_packet_in/3`, it returns the updated forwarding table and OpenFlow messages that the Controller Module wants to be pushed down to the switch.
 These messages are merged with the ones produces by other Controller Modules (however, in our case the `xmpp_ofc_l2_switch` is the first one so there're no previous OpenFlow messages):